n42k/OpenRCT2/reports/report2.md

  * Pressing the zoom view the park the player can get closer to the park.
  * Choosing the rotate view 90º button the camera must change 90º clockwise.
  * Pressing the view options button the player can hide parts of the scenery.
- * Pressing the map button a window must pop-up with the park map see from above.
+ * Pressing the map button, a window must pop-up with the park map see from above.

 ### Non-Functional requirements
 #### User requirements